Difference Between Article and BlogPosting Schema Markup With Code Examples

 When to Use Article vs BlogPosting Schema

-• The content is not part of a blog or is a standalone article.
+• The content sits totally alone and is NOT part of a running blog feed.

 SEO, AEO, GEO, and AIO Implications